unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Caldera Forms 1.4.6 ( December 12, 2016 ) Summary Magic Tag: No with 15% more magic! =
-* FIXED: Bug preventing hidden field values, set in browser (via jQuery or whatever) from being saved properly.
-This bug was fun:)
+* FIXED: preventing hidden field values, set in browser (via jQuery or whatever) from being saved properly.
+This was fun:)
 * ADDED: caldera_forms_magic_summary_should_use_label Filter for showing label instead of value for select fields in {summary} magic tags.
 * FIXED: Issue where Josh didn't have a good answer for how to do what caldera_forms_magic_summary_should_use_label filter now does.
 * FIXED: Issue, which was pretty rare, where summary magic tag might now have the right form's data and therefore summarizes nothing, which isn't really a summary at all.